-According to The MCAT Essentials there are no formal MCAT prerequisites.
+According to The MCAT Essentials (PDF) there are no formal MCAT prerequisites.
 That being said, it’s not wise to take the exam without sufficient preparation.
 Here, we’ll describe the informal MCAT prerequisites that students should aim to complete.

 Informal MCAT Prerequisites: Recommended Courses

 Here are some courses that will help prepare you for the MCAT — and fulfill general medical school admissions requirements!

 - Chemistry (Biochemistry, general chemistry, and organic chemistry): a total of four semesters equivalent of chemistry that must include general chemistry, organic chemistry, and biochemistry.
 You may choose how to divide up the four semesters so long as you take at least one semester of each.
 For example, you could take two semesters of organic chemistry and one semester each of general chemistry and biochemistry.
 General chemistry and organic chemistry should also be taken with laboratory components.

 - Introductory biology: two semester equivalents of general biology with laboratory components

 - Introductory physics: two semester equivalents of physics with laboratory components

 - Introductory psychology: one semester equivalent of introductory psychology

 - Introductory sociology: one semester equivalent of sociology

 Of course, these are all informal MCAT prerequisites — the admissions requirements for medical schools vary with each school.
 For example, the subjects that were introduced on the new MCAT (biochemistry, psychology, and sociology) aren’t currently required by most medical schools.
 This is likely to change in the future though.
 These subjects are still tested on the new MCAT and taking these classes is helpful preparation.
 However, it is up to you how many of these classes you want to take before your MCAT.
 Generally, the more classes you take, the more prepared you are for the exam.